Feeling This: Commercial performance

-"Feeling This" debuted at number 40 on Billboards Modern Rock Tracks chart on October 18, 2003, jumping to number 13 in its second week, which was at that time the fourth-biggest move in the history of that chart.
+Commercially, "Feeling This" became another successful international single for blink-182.
+In the United States, it debuted at number 40 on Billboards Modern Rock Tracks chart on October 18, 2003, jumping to number 13 in its second week, which was at that time the fourth-biggest move in the history of that chart.
 The song moved upwards on the chart over the following weeks, eventually achieving a peak of number two (behind Linkin Park's hit "Numb") on November 29, 2003.
 It remained at number two for two more weeks before dropping to number three, after which it continued dropping before exiting the top 20 on February 21, 2004.
 In total, it spent twenty-six weeks on the chart.
 It spent eight weeks on the Bubbling Under Hot 100 Singles, which acts as an extension to the Billboard Hot 100 chart; it peaked at number two on December 20, 2003.
+The song remained a staple of alternative radio, placing on Billboards year-end Modern Rock Tracks chart in both 2003 and 2004.

+Internationally, it charted across Europe and Oceania, reaching number 13 in Scotland, number 20 in Australia, and the top 50 in Germany, Ireland, Italy, and the Netherlands.
 In the United Kingdom, "Feeling This" debuted at number 15 on the UK Singles Chart for the week ending date November 30, 2003.
 It dropped to number 35 the following week before exiting the chart on December 28; in all, it spent ten weeks on the chart.
+It also entered the national charts in Austria, France, Sweden, and Switzerland.